 How Does An Individual Die Intestate?

-A person will be known to have died intestate if:
+A person will die intestate if:

-• They did not make a will.
+• They did not make a Will at all

 The Intestacy Rules